 History of Colombian Emeralds

-are found in various locations around the world, including Madagascar, Israel, Russia, India, Zambia and Brazil.
-Each locale is known for different traits typically found in their emeralds, and gemologists are able to use different techniques to identify an emerald’s place of origin, such as examining the particular percentages of the elements chromium, vanadium and iron present, which, as discussed previously, impacts emerald color.
-Of all the countries where these stones can be found, Colombia above all is renowned for the beauty and richness of their emeralds and is historically the location of some of the most important emeralds ever discovered.
+Characteristics of Colombian EmeraldsEmeralds are found in various locations around the world, including Madagascar, Israel, Russia, India, Zambia and Brazil.
+Each locale is known for different traits typically found in their emeralds, and gemologists are able to use different techniques to identify a natural emerald’s place of origin, such as examining the particular percentages of the elements chromium, vanadium and iron present, which, as discussed previously, impacts emerald stone’s green color.
+Of all the countries where these stones can be found, Colombia, above all, is renowned for the beauty and richness of their emeralds and is historically the location of some of the most important emeralds ever discovered.

 How are Colombian Emeralds Treated?